Aunt, grandmother came on fatal shooting scene by chance

-LAFAYETTE, La.
-(AP) — An aunt and grandmother of a Black man who was shot by police in Louisiana arrived on the scene by chance, as they drove home from a day out.
+NEW ORLEANS (AP) — An aunt and the grandmother of a Black man who was shot by police in Louisiana arrived on the scene by chance, as they drove home from a day out.

-Treyford Pellerin’s aunt Choicey Pellerin said that she and her mother saw lots of blue lights and police Friday night.
+Choicey Pellerin, Trayford Pellerin’s aunt, said that she and her mother saw lots of blue lights and police Friday night.
 Just as her mother said there must have been a bad wreck, her mother’s phone rang.

-“It was her brother on the phone, saying her grandson had just been shot,” Choicey Pellerin recounted Sunday during a conference call with Treyford Pellerin’s mother, Michelle Pellerin, and attorneys for the family.
+“It was her brother on the phone, saying her grandson had just been shot,” Choicey Pellerin recounted Sunday during an Associated Press interview.
 She said her 31-year-old nephew had called twice that day, saying, “Grandma, I love you.”

-Police have said Pellerin was carrying a knife and was shot when he tried to enter one convenience store after causing a disturbance at another.
+Police have said Pellerin was carrying a knife and was shot when he tried to enter one convenience store in Lafayette after causing a disturbance at another.

 “We understand it was a call for loitering,” said civil rights attorney Ben Crump, who is representing the family with attorney Ron Haley of Baton Rouge.